Special Organization (Ottoman Empire): Origins

 The exact date of establishment is unclear or disputed.
 According to some researchers, the organization might have been established by Enver Pasha, who placed Süleyman Askeri in charge of the organization on 17 November 1913.
-Its establishment date is rather vague since it was really a continuation of various smaller groups established by Enver Pasa and friends in the aftermath of 1908 Young Turk Revolution.
+Its establishment date is rather vague since it was really a continuation of various smaller groups established by Enver Pasha and friends in the aftermath of 1908 Young Turk Revolution.
+Some provincial bands in Eastern Anatolia directly integrated Kurdish Hamidiye units.